Home » Dessert Recipes » Puff Pastry Apple Turnovers

 How to make apple filling

-If you are going to make your own apple filling, you’ll need the right apples.
-Granny Smith apples are a great apple for these turnovers because even when cooked they are never mushy.
-And making the filling is actually not going to take much more time.
+To make the homemade apple filling, you’ll need fresh apples.
+Granny Smith apples are a great apple variety for these Apple Turnovers because even when cooked they are never mushy.
+And making the filling is not going to take much more time.

 4. Thicken with cornflour/cornstarch and water mixture.